- Alternate Positions

 - Satisfactory Dean’s certification from the college or university where the applicant received their highest degree.

 The School of Medicine Office of Admissions must receive official transcripts from all colleges and/or universities you have attended.
-The degree(s) must be posted as shown on the AMCAS application prior to matriculation.

 The School of Medicine requires a criminal background check prior to matriculation.
 The purpose of this policy is to protect property and to help ensure a safe environment for patients, employees, visitors, and the general public.
 Background checks will be performed only after the applicant has accepted an offer of admission to the School of Medicine.
 All offers of acceptance are contingent upon satisfactory results of a criminal background check.